Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Discussion and remarks

 \section{Discussion and remarks}

-In this study, we investigated the gravitational and non-perturbative production of free scalar particles, $\chi$, in Higgs-$R^2$ inflation.
-We began with a free spectator field, $\chi$, interacting solely through the gravitational term $\xi_\chi R$ in the Jordan frame.
-By applying a conformal transformation to transition into the Einstein frame, direct couplings between the $\chi$ field and the scalaron $\phi$ emerged.
-Within the context of inflationary dynamics in the Einstein frame, we derived the equation of motion for the $\chi$ field, taking into account the non-minimal coupling with R. We numerically solved this system of equations, imposing Bunch-Davies conditions on the $\chi$ field 5 e-folds before the modes crossed the horizon, to determine the mode functions of the $\chi$ field.
-From these solutions, we extracted the Bogolyubov coefficient $\beta_k(t)$ to calculate the comoving particle density and visualize their spectrum.
-We explored two distinct scenarios for the non-minimal coupling $\xi_\chi$, considering different mass ranges.
-For $\xi_\chi = 1/6$ and light masses, we observed efficient particle production at the end of inflation due to the term $e^{-\alpha\phi}m_\chi^2$, which becomes dominant at that stage.
-The resulting power spectrum exhibited a blue-tilted behavior, indicating that particle production was dominated by modes near the Hubble radius $(aH)^{-1}$ at the end of inflation, while shorter wavelength modes were suppressed.
+In this paper, we have investigated the gravitational and non-perturbative production of free scalar particles, $\chi$, in Higgs-$R^2$ inflation.
+We started with a free spectator field, $\chi$, interacting only through the gravitational term $\xi_\chi R$ in the Jordan frame.
+By applying a conformal transformation to transition into the Einstein frame, direct couplings between the $\chi$ field and the scalaron $\phi$ naturally emerged.
+Within the context of inflationary dynamics in the Einstein frame, we derived the equation of motion for the $\chi$ field, accounting for its non-minimal coupling to the scalar curvature $R$.
+We numerically solved this system of equations, imposing Bunch-Davies conditions on the $\chi$ field five e-folds before the modes crossed the horizon, to determine the mode functions of $\chi$.
+From these solutions, we extracted the Bogolyubov coefficient $\beta_k(t)$ to compute the comoving particle density and visualize the resulting spectrum.
+We explored two distinct scenarios for the non-minimal coupling parameter $\xi_\chi$, considering different mass ranges.
+For $\xi_\chi = 1/6$, we observed efficient particle production at the end of inflation, driven by the term $e^{-\alpha\phi}m_\chi^2$, which becomes dominant at this stage.
+The resulting power spectrum exhibited a blue-tilted behavior, indicating that particle production was dominated by modes near the Hubble radius $(aH)^{-1}$ at the end of inflation, while shorter-wavelength modes were suppressed.
+As the mass increased in the $\xi_\chi = 1/6$ case, particle production tended to decrease due to the increase in the effective mass.
+In contrast, for $\xi_\chi = 0$, the spectrum remained nearly scale-invariant for masses $m_\chi \lesssim H_\mathrm{end}$, with a blue tilt emerging for larger masses $m_\chi \gtrsim H_\mathrm{end}$.
+For light masses and $\xi_\chi = 0$, we found that the comoving number of particles created was significantly higher compared to the case of conformally coupled particles, primarily due to the tachyonic growth of the modes $X_k(t)$.